Remedies for Trademark Infringement

 The owner of the trademark also needs to show that if the consumers didn't buy the counterfeits, they would have ended up buying the goods from the trademark owner.
 To find the sum of damages, calculate the number of assignments from the infringer by the profit per unit of the copyright holder.
 The calculated amount can't go over the amount related to the trademark owner's option to apply their trademark right.

 If the trademark owner applies their right to the infringer and the registered trademark still makes a profit off their infringement of the trademark, the total of the infringer's profits will be equal to the damages the trademark owner suffered.
 Again, the trademark owner needs to show and argue for the existence of the identical relationship where consumers would have bought the trademark owner's goods if they hadn't bought the counterfeit goods.

 For example, if the infringer profited by making 10,000,000 yen by putting an identical trademark on their goods, the owner of the trademark can be assumed to have experienced damages of 10,000,000 yen.
 However, if the relationship is tenuous, the total cost of damages can be decreased.

 If you need help with remedies for trademark infringement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.